-With respect to custody accounts for separate account clients the Custodian will send quarterly (or more frequent) account statements directly to the client.
+The Custodian will send quarterly (or more frequent) account statements directly to the client.
 Clients should carefully review those statements.
-Whittier, or WTC and WTC-NV with respect to clients of WTC and WTC-NV, respectively, provides periodic investment reports to its clients.
+Whittier, or WTC/WTCNV with respect to clients of WTC/WTCNV, respectively, provides periodic investment reports to its clients.
 Whittier encourages clients to carefully review the official statements provided by the custodian and compare such statements with investment reports received from Whittier (or any other outside vendor utilized by Whittier).